iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 The <u>sender</u> sends an `acknowledgement` message to the <u>receiver</u> to let him know that a previous message has been received.

 ###### Layout
+TODO only do acks on request
+TODO merge ack and error into report
+TODO make thread not optional
+TODO make thread a UUID
+TODO make callbackURL optional except in the first of each interaction messages
 ```JSON
 acknowledgement: {
     "context",